SBCERA Trustee Statements of Economic Interest (Form 700

 Certain government officials and employees are required to submit

-forms below contain summaries of each Trustee’s personal
+This form contains summaries of each Trustee’s personal financial

 SBCERA’s Board of Retirement Trustees Education and Training